GTmetrix Performance Blog

 Preloading the interpreter involves loading libraries and frameworks into the memory cache before any application code is run.
 In some cases, this can result in a significant improvement in server processing time.

-In this example, preloading PHP scripts reduced Backend Duration by more than half, resulting in a much faster overall page load.
+In this example, preloading PHP scripts reduced Backend Duration by nearly 90%, resulting in a much faster overall page load.

-In the above example, preloading the PHP scripts resulted in a 55% improvement in Backend Duration, speeding up all other relevant page timings and resulting in an overall faster page load.
+In the above example, preloading the PHP scripts resulted in an 87% improvement in Backend Duration, speeding up all other relevant page timings and resulting in a much faster page load.

 One way to preload PHP scripts is by using PHP-FPM (FastCGI Process Manager).
 In WordPress, you can check if your server interface already uses PHP-FPM by hovering over “Tools” on your WordPress sidebar and clicking on Site Health.